mostafa-abokhadra/backEndRef/tools/mdLang.md

 this is a <sup>super</sup> text

-to add new line at the end of the line just use \\
+to add new line at the end of the line just press enter

 > this is a qoute using >

 ```
 backticks to format code ``` ``` or just ``
 ```

 #### creating links:
 This site was built using [GitHubPages](https://pages.github.com/).